 Neutral pronation occurs when your foot has a normal, healthy movement.
-The outside of your heel makes the first touch during heel strike, rolls inward to absorb shock and support your body weight, then pushes off distributing weight evenly (with more emphasis on the big toe) among all of the toes at the end of your step.
+The outside of your heel makes the first touch during heel strike, rolls inward to absorb shock and support your body weight, then pushes off at the ball of the foot distributing weight evenly (with more emphasis on the big toe) among all of the toes at the end of your step.
 Neutral pronation aligns your lower limb on a straight line.

 What are the best shoes for neutral pronation?